M. Gabriela Torres

 M. Gabriela Torres is a cultural anthropologist that specializes in the study of the violence– particularly gender based violence– and state formation.
 At Wheaton College she teaches courses in Medical Anthropology, Global Health, Violence Against Women and Latin America and Latinx Studies.

-Her leadership has been recognized by an American Anthropological Association Leadership Fellowship, the Wenner Gren Foundation, the Social Sciences and Humanities Research Council of Canada, the Marion and Jasper Whitting Foundation, participation at an NEH Summer Institute and a workshop grant from the School for Advanced Research.
+Her leadership has been recognized by an American Anthropological Association Gender Equity Award and Leadership Fellowship, the Wenner Gren Foundation, the Social Sciences and Humanities Research Council of Canada, the Marion and Jasper Whitting Foundation, participation at an NEH Summer Institute and a workshop grant from the School for Advanced Research.
 She currently serves as part of the American Anthropological Association’s Members Programmatic, Advisory and Advocacy Committee and President of the New England Council of Latin American Studies.

 She works regularly as a pro bono expert witness on gender based violence and Guatemala country conditions.